 First, the app would be connected via API to the network looking to use it to test.
 Once implemented, the service works by grabbing tracking links from the network, testing them on an hourly, daily, or monthly basis, and comparing the resulting live URLs to the preview URLs provided by the network.

-The app then generates a report that shows when an affiliate link is a match or a mismatch:
+The app then generates a report that shows when an affiliate tracking link is a match or a mismatch:

 The app can also automate this process over regular periods for multiple networks or link groups: